technovangelist/knowledge/workflow for processing notes.md

 # How would i like to process notes and do something useful with them?
 I don't have this figured out yet.

-This is a mermaid js graph.
-But if you are looking at this on the published site, it will be just text. sorry.

-maybe fixed.

-and with the js

-ok now it really should have the js

 <script src='https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js'></script><div class=mermaid>
 graph TD
 A((Things I want to remember)) --> AV   & Paper[Paper Media] & Online[Online Reading]  & Social[Social Media]